What is Accounting Software?

 What are the most commonly used accounting software?

-Accounting software is a tool that has a strategic role in the decision-making process.
-It takes into account: production cost, ROI and margins, etc. In an external role, it is used to provide a vision of the potential evolution of your company's value: balance sheet, income statement, cash flow.
+Accounting software is a tool that plays a strategic role in the decision-making process.
+It takes into account: production cost, ROI and margins, etc. For external partners, it is used to provide a vision of the potential evolution of your company's value: balance sheet, income statement, cash flow.
 Discover our accounting guides today!

 Complementary solutions of Accounting